nichodges/sprklst/sparklist-nic.md

 ##@nichodges sparklist

 Music events that run like Kickstarter - we approach an artist with a date and if we get enough support it's on.
-Include streaming the concert as an option.
+Include streaming the concert as an option. *Done by [@GiggedIn](http://giggedin.com)*

 Github for music collaboration. *Done by [blend.io](http://blend.io)!*